NoSleepTillLambos/IronBound/README.md

 <!-- You can add the links to all of your imagery at the bottom of the file as references -->
 ## Features and Functionality

+### Feature 1
 ![image2][image2]
-### Feature 1

-Tracking total calories after permission has been given for the app to access the users private and specific health data
+- Tracking total calories after permission has been given for the app to access the users private and specific health data

+### Feature 2
 ![image3][image3]
+- Launch screen

-### Feature 2
+### Feature 3

-Users can create chats and talk to friends and loved ones through the use of a phone number

 ![image4][image4]
-### Feature 3

-Users are able to type and send messages live, allowign for real time chat and quickfire connection to the database
+- Utilising Apple's CoreData, users can track and managed their calories for the day through the use of an intuitive UI

 ![image5][image5]